IRC Programs in Salt Lake City

 Maternal and Child Health: The Maternal & Child Health Program works to ensure that all pregnant refugee women receive pre-natal and postpartum care.
-Additionally all eligible women and children are enrolled in the local WIC program, a federally-funded health and nutrition program for women, infants, and children provided by the county.
+Staff teach workshops on various health topics and facilitate WIC Program enrollment and orientation.
+For more information, contact Trisha.Gourley@Rescue.org.

 Children, Youth and Education

 Providing educational and developmental opportunities that build the essential academic, personal and social skills needed to succeed.

 Youth Acculturation Program (YAP): A ten week after school program and eight week summer program that encourages newly arrived refugee youth ages 8-17 to increase knowledge and access resources that help them navigate the academic and social challenges of integrating to a new community.
 For more information about the Youth Program, please contact Krystal.Rogers-Nelson@Rescue.org.